-Thus, in view of the aforesaid findings, I find that the Noticee has misclassified their imported goods under Customs Tariff Item No. 25280090 which instead of merit classification under Custom Tariff Item No. 25280030.
+Thus, in view of the aforesaid findings, I find that M/s.
+Astron has misclassified their imported goods under Customs Tariff Item No. 25280090 instead of merit classification under Custom Tariff Item No. 25280030.

-29.2.4 I find that vide Finance Act, 2011, there is vital substitution in Chapter Head 2528 of First Schedule to the Customs Tariff Act, 1975 and the wording of Chapter 2528 has been specifically mentioned as "NATURAL BORATES AND CONCENTRATES THEREOF (WHETHER OR NOT CALCINED), BUT NOT INCLUDING BORATES SEPA-RATED FROM NATURAL BRINE; NATURAL BORIC ACID CONTA-NING NOT MORE THAN 85% OF $H_3BO_3$ CALCULATED ON THE DRY WEIGHT" Thus with clear intent to consider the Natural Borate and Concentrate thereof two different products (goods), conjunction 'AND' is employed between 'NATURAL BORATES' and 'CONCENTRATES THEREOF'.
+29.2.4 I find that vide Finance Act, 2011, there is vital substitution in Chapter Head 2528 of First Schedule to the Customs Tariff Act, 1975 and the wording of Chapter 2528 has been specifically mentioned as "NATURAL BORATES AND CONCENTRATES THEREOF (WHETHER OR NOT CALCINED), BUT NOT INCLUDING BORATES SEPARATED FROM NATURAL BRINE; NATURAL BORIC ACID CONTAINING NOT MORE THAN 85% OF H_3BO_3 CALCULATED ON THE DRY WEIGHT" Thus with clear intent to consider the Natural Borate and Concentrate thereof two different products (goods), conjunction 'AND' is employed between 'NATURAL BORATES' and 'CONCENTRATES THEREOF'.